New Freshman Admission Requirements and Application Procedures

 - Priority deadline: March 15 (All deadlines are at close of business)

-- If capacity is not met deadline: July 1 (All deadlines are at close of business)
+- If capacity is not met deadline: April 1 for summer semester and July 1 for fall semester (All deadlines are at close of business)

 - Bachelor's degree